 Tip 5.
 Go with nature

 Avoid overtly religious seasonal decorations during the holidays.
-The Lower Mainland is home to so many cultures.
-In our multicultural region, you’re best to decorate with a nature theme: evergreens, rosemary branches, candles, berries, pinecones, lights.
+In a multicultural region like ours, consider a nature theme: evergreens, rosemary branches, candles, berries, pinecones, lights.
 A few dramatic sprays or a small tree are festive without being overbearing.

 Tip 6.
 Don’t hide flaws